-In her role as CEO, Belk uses her vision and her voice to help Cal Wellness “level the playing field” and fulfill the vision of functioning as a social justice public health funder.
-Since her appointment in April 2014, Belk has focused on strengthening several key areas of foundation operations and worked with board and staff to develop the organization into a more accessible and vocal grantmaking institution.
-She championed the addition of two initiatives to the foundation’s grantmaking that will invest $13 million in health issues that disproportionately impact women of color and the implementation of a mission-related investing strategy to leverage more of the foundation’s financial resources.
-With the full support of the foundation’s board of directors, she works to integrate Cal Wellness’ commitment to diversity, equity and inclusion into every aspect of the foundation’s operations.
+Belk uses her vision and her voice to help Cal Wellness fulfill the vision of functioning as a social justice public health funder.
+Under her leadership, the foundation invested $13 million in two new initiatives to address health issues that disproportionately impact women of color and launched a mission-related investing strategy to leverage more of the foundation’s financial resources.
+She strives to integrate Cal Wellness’ commitment to diversity, equity and inclusion into every aspect of the foundation’s operations.

 Prior to joining Cal Wellness in 2014, Belk served as senior vice president of Rockefeller Philanthropy Advisors, a global nonprofit founded by the Rockefeller Family committed to helping donors be thoughtful and strategic in their giving; and as vice president of global public affairs at Levi Strauss & Co. where under her leadership, the company was awarded the first Ron Brown Award for Outstanding Corporate Social Responsibility for its fight against institutional racism.

 A prolific writer and speaker on organizational ethics, race, and social change, Belk has been published in the New York Times, Los Angeles Times, Wall Street Journal, and National Public Radio (NPR) in addition to other news outlets.